Studholme John Hodgson: Military career

 Hodgson was born in Ipswich and baptised on 5 May 1803.
-He was the son of General John Hodgson and his wife, Catherine Krempion.
+He was the son of General John Hodgson and Catherine Krempion.
 His younger brother, John Studholme Hodgson (1805-1870) was a major general in the Bengal Army.

 Hodgson was commissioned as an ensign in the British Army on 30 December 1819.
 He first served in the 50th Regiment of Foot before being transferred to the 45th Regiment of Foot on 3 August 1820.
 He was promoted to lieutenant and transferred to the 83rd Regiment of Foot on 3 February 1825 to take the place of an officer who had died.